NickBlow/Mythras-charsheet/app/content/cults.md

 **Privileges:**

-- Access to a beskar armorer to craft armor with only materials cost.
+- Access to a beskar armorer to craft leg and arm armor with only materials cost.
 - You can find a mandalorian enclave on a planet with 30% success chance

 **Rewards:** 3 wrist rockets per adventure (refill each mission, as particle grenade).

-### Champion – “Weapons are my religion”
+#### Champion – “Weapons are part of my religion”

 **Requirements:** Combat Style 70%, Willpower 60%.